 Being a bison chef is, yet again, another topic of conversation altogether.
 But equipped with some basic rules, a stovetop, a pellet grill, and some patience, anyone can learn to master the art.
 Because bison is a lean meat, it is very important to remember these basic rules:

 1. Low and slow.
-Especially with your ground meat and roasts, always cook your bison at a low to medium heat.
+Especially with your ground meat and loins/roasts, always cook your bison at a low to medium heat.
 When browning burger on the stovetop, we set our burner at 4 out of 10.
-For roasts, we recommend dry-rubbing, wrapping tightly in heavy-duty tin foil, and placing in an oven or electric roaster at 150-250 degrees for several hours until the roast has reached an internal temperature of 130-135 degrees.
+For loins and roasts, we recommend marinading or dry-rubbing then slow cooking on the pellet grill at 150-200 until the cut has reached an internal temperature of 130-135 degrees.
 Remove it from the pellet grill, then finish sear to 140-150.
 (This is the author's favorite bison cooking method for virtually everything.)

 2. No more than medium.
 Never cook bison past medium if you can help it.
 In a perfect world, everyone would cook their bison medium rare (pink in the middle).
-We target 140 to 150 degrees for our internal temperature, then let it rest a few minutes.
+We target 135 to 140 for our internal temperature, then let it rest a few minutes.
 The temp in the cut will rise to 145-150.
 Invest in a good meat thermometer!

-4. Get creative!
+3. Get creative!
 Every year, we discover great new ways to utilize the various cuts from our bison.
 For example, we wont hide the fact that bison round steak may not be best for grilling in a traditional sense.
 It should certainly be flavorful and juicy, but you might have to chew on it.
 Instead of settling for less or throwing it in the grinder, try cutting it into strips and making a stir fry, some kebobs, fajitas, or a cheese steak sandwich (keeping the aforementioned rules in mind, of course!)
 You might be pleasantly surprised to find a much more tender and enjoyable result for this lesser cut.
 Similarly, we've marinaded and smoked round roasts to 125, then shredded them with meat claws, finished in a crock pot with au jus with great success - very tender!
 This mentality can be applied to the entire animal and soon you will start to look at those packages in your freezer in an entirely different light.